galinj/MCMC-Notes/README.md

 # Fundamentals of Markov Chain Monte Carlo

-The first goal is to write up notes from MCMC topics course.
-The second goal is to see if it can be turned into a sensible book.
+The goal is to write up notes from MCMC topics course.
 The intendend audience consists of researchers new to MCMC theory (as opposed to Markov chain theory), for example, third-year PhD students.

 * Monte Carlo
   * Introduction